Online MBA Program in International Business

 Should I pursue my MBA online or in a classroom?

 Some individuals feel more focused and committed to learning when they attend traditional classes at a university.
-Flexibility, though, is a major advantage of learning online.
+Flexibility, though, is a significant advantage of learning online.
 Many online MBA courses are available asynchronously, which means that you can log in at any time.
 With options for full-time, part-time, or accelerated studies, you can find a pace that suits your schedule and current responsibilities.
-Learning and collaborating with classmates across the globe can add interest and value to your experience as you become familiar with various cultures and viewpoints.
+Learning and collaborating with classmates worldwide can add interest and value to your experience as you become familiar with various cultures and viewpoints.

 How long does it take to earn an online MBA in accounting?